-Emergency exchange is available, current production models have the fastest turnaround time.
-Emergency exchanges are billed at actual exchange prices (zero for warranty units) plus a \$200.00 expedite fee per unit regardless of warranty status.
+Emergency exchange is available with a 24 hour turnaround for current production models of some products and 48 hours for other products.
+Emergency exchanges are billed at actual exchange prices (zero for warranty units) plus 200.00 USD per unit regardless of warranty status.